jidongbsu/cs452-paging/README.md

 # Specification

 According to the textbook chapter 21: "**The act of accessing a page that is not in physical memory is commonly referred to as a page fault**".
 When a page fault happens, a kernel level function will be called to handle it, and this function is known as the page fault handler.
 In this assignment, you will develop a page fault handler in a Linux system.
 The Linux kernel has its own page fault handler.
-In this assignment, we do not intend to take over the default page fault handler, rather we try to maintain a seperate handler, this handler will only handle memory pages mapped into a specific reserved memory region which the kernel will ignore.
+In this assignment, we do not intend to take over the default page fault handler, rather we try to maintain a separate handler, this handler will only handle memory pages mapped into a specific reserved memory region which the kernel will ignore.
 This memory region is in between virtual address 0x1000000000LL and virtual address 0x3000000000LL, and it is in the user space.

 ## The Starter Code

 The starter code already provides you with the code for a kernel module called infiniti, and the code for a user-level library which interacts with the kernel module via ioctls.
 The kernel module implements a memory manager system, which manages the aforementioned reserved memory region.
-This is a region the kernel will not use.
+This is a region in the user space and the kernel will not use it.
 To install the module, run *make* and then *sudo insmod infiniti.ko*; to remove it, run *sudo rmmod infiniti*.
 Yes, in rmmod, whether or not you specify *ko* does not matter; but in insmod, you must have that *ko*.

-What this module currently does is: create a file called /dev/infiniti, which provides an inteface for applications to communicate with the kernel module.
+What this module currently does is: create a file called /dev/infiniti, which provides an interface for applications to communicate with the kernel module.
 One way to communicate between applications and the kernel module, is applications issue ioctl() system calls to this device file (i.e., /dev/infiniti), and the kernel module will handle these ioctl commands.
 A list of commands are currently supported:

  - LAZY\_ALLOC: Applications call library function *infiniti_malloc*(), which sends this LAZY\_ALLOC command to the kernel module, so as to allocate memory.
  - LAZY\_FREE: Applications call library function *infiniti_free*(), which sends this LAZY\_FREE command to the kernel module, so as to free memory.
  - DUMP\_STATE: Applications call library function *infiniti_dump*(), which sends this DUMP\_STATE command to the kernel module, so as to dump the state of our reserved memory region to the kernel log file /var/log/messages.
  - PAGE\_FAULT: Applications call library functions *init_infiniti*(), which registers the application into our memory manager system.
 Applications managed by our system need to use *infiniti_malloc*() to allocate dynamic memory, and use *infiniti_free*() to free dynamic memory.
 Such applications need to have their own page fault handler, because we only allocate memory from the aforementioned reserved memory region, which is a memory region the kernel will not handle.

 The starter code will manage the reserved memory region, but it will not map any virtual address into a physical address.
 Thus, when the application tries to call *infiniti_malloc*(), if memory in the reserved memory region is available, the malloc function will succeed, and a pointer will be returned, just like the regular malloc() function.
 However, because the virtual address pointed to by this pointer is not mapped into anywhere in the physical memory, any access to such an address will just fail.
 When that access fails, the kernel will deliver a signal to the process (i.e., the application), normally this siginal will kill the process, but the process is configured (in *init_infiniti*())to intercept such signals and when such signals are received, the process will deliver a PAGE\_FAULT command to the kernel module, and now in this kernel module, your page fault handler *infiniti_do_page_fault*() will be called.
-In this handler function, you need to create the map, between this user space address, and a physical address.
+In this handler function, you need to create the mapping, between this user space address, and a physical address.
 To achieve this, you call *get_zeroed_page*() to allocate physical memory, and then you update the page table so that that user space address is mapped to this physical address.
-After that, your *infiniti_do_page_fault*() will return, and the applicantion will try to access that user space address again, and this time it will succeed - if your *infiniti_do_page_fault*() function has updated the page table correctly.
+After that, your *infiniti_do_page_fault*() will return, and the application will try to access that user space address again, and this time it will succeed - if your *infiniti_do_page_fault*() function has updated the page table correctly.

 The starter code also includes a user-level library, which implements functions such as *init_infiniti*(), *infiniti_malloc*(), *infiniti_free*(), *infiniti_dump*().
 Several testing programs (infiniti-test[1-6].c) are also provided.
 The user-level library, as well as the test programs, are located in the **user** folder.
 Once you navigate into the **user** folder, you need to run *make* to compile these test programs, and at the same time the user-level library will be automatically compiled and linked into the resulted binary of the test programs.